dekkofilms/angular-curriculum/angular-questions.md

 In Express, what are Angular controllers most analogous to?
   It is most analogous too routes in a server, returning you different data based on when and where you put that call.

+Unit 1.7

+What is $rootScope?
+  The parent of $scope

+Explain how $scope is passed from a parent to child controller It's like the mothership in Independence day, that has all the other little ships.
+When the parent goes down, all the other ships were dead.

+  It's passed similarly like a Class passes it's attributes to an instance.

+List five built in directives that create their own scope ng-if ng-controller ng-repeat ng-include ng-switch

+"Scope becomes tricky when you try to 2 way data bind to a primitive defined on the parent scope from inside the child scope" - what does this mean?
+  Always create a new reference type that has primitive values.